 Happy New Year.
-In starting the new year, I thought we should take a look at digital and content marketing trends for 2020.
+In starting the new year, I thought we should take a look at digital and content trends for 2020.
 These trends were gathered across many relevant sources on the internet.
 Where possible, links are given for actual data.

 Things to do for your Blog in 2020